Common SSL Certificate Errors and How to Fix Them

 How to Fix It:

-- Ensure your SSL certificate is issued by a trusted CA, such as DigiCert, GlobalSign, or Let’s Encrypt.
+- Use a Trusted CA: Ensure your SSL certificate is issued by a reputable Certificate Authority, such as DigiCert, GlobalSign, or Let’s Encrypt.

 2. SSL Certificate Expired